The King of Fighters: Kyo: Plot

+Though the player can travel around the world, the game primarily takes place in the city of Osaka, Japan.

 After The King of Fighters '96, the champion Kyo Kusanagi gets tired of dealing with his rival Iori Yagami until he reveals his Riot of the Blood curse that makes the latter prepare a death match the next time they meet with Chris, Shermie, and Yashiro from the New Faces Team and Chizuru Kagura observing from afar.
 The story then moves to Kyo's avoidance of his school life, where he is lectured by his girlfriend Yuki and challenged by his fan Shingo Yabuki.
 After defeating Shingo, Kyo grants Shingo's wish of becoming his student.
 The two then spot Iori Yagami being bothered by Yashiro and Ryuji Yamazaki.
 Shortly afterwards, Kyo is attacked by three delinquents called the Tendo who want an invitation.
 Though they fail, Kyo's father, Saisyu, reveals that a new King of Fighters tournament is starting next month, and he has Kyo fight both him and his retired cousin Souji to make sure he remains in form for the competition.

 Despite wanting to enter into the 1997 tournament, Kyo remains more interested in why Souji retired despite remembering him as the strongest Kusanagi since their childhood.
 As this happens, their rivals Athena Asamiya and Sie Kensou follow him alongside Yuki to learn about his clan, with Souji having actually become cursed and how the demon Yamata no Orochi will be involved in the competition.
 Kyo is also fated to become a demon if he keeps fighting, but he claims he will fight destiny.
 Shortly afterwards, Kyo discovers that Souji's younger sister, Aoi, has learned the power of Orochi and goes missing.
 The search for Aoi leads to the previous KOF host, Chizuru, asking Kyo to find Iori to help them defeat the Orochi despite their grudge, with Yamazaki and Yashiro threatening them.
 Chizuru explains to him through her Sacred Treasure, the Yata Mirror, that both Kyo's and Iori's ancestors were once allies, but the latter was cursed by Orochi.
 This led to the grudge between Kusanagi and Yasakani, now renamed Yagami, which would also turn Kusanagis into demons.
 Despite learning the truth, Souji is still against fighting.
 Kyo finds Aoi in a show where Shermie is revealed as the one who taught Aoi the power of Orochi.
 With Aoi safe, the Tendo makes peace with Kyo, claiming their antagonism was just done since they were jealous of his popularity and their smallest brother idolized him.